 If you have been accused of breaking internet fraud law, you must get qualified legal advice as soon as possible.
 Your solicitor can give you help, advice and support as your case progresses.

 Fraud cases can be both intrusive and distressing and if you would like to obtain legal advice about internet fraud law, we can put you in touch with a local specialist technology fraud solicitor.
-An experiences solicitor can be available at any time to assist you, if you have been accused of a compute based or internet fraud.
+An experienced solicitor can be available at any time to assist you, if you have been accused of a compute based or internet fraud.
 We believe here at Keith J Tuck Solicitors in challenging evidence and we firmly believe that people are innocent until proven guilty.
 As such we question every part of the investigation and the evidence and our aim is to ensure that your case is vigorously defended.
 Contact us today by calling 01413362020 or by completing our online enquiry form.